 Produce a wonderful bowl of grains every time with an automated process that allows you to effectively ‘set it and forget it’ as well as actively change the way they are cooking in order to get the best result.

-A formidable lineup of steamers and cookers span the company website.
+A formidable lineup of and cookers and steamers span the company website.
 Their smart steamers can actually sense what the temperature is using their thermal sensors and will adjust their cooking to achieve the desired result.

 Even the simple products with designs on the side are beautiful, such as the calm white and sensible tan coloring of the Automatic version (NS-RNC10).